FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 3. Natural Occurrence & Formation

-Dimethyl anthranilate occurs naturally in several fruits and flowers, including grapes, oranges, and jasmine.
-It is also found in certain essential oils.
-The compound can be formed through the esterification of anthranilic acid with methanol.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" in certain regulatory contexts, depending on its extraction and processing methods.
+Dimethyl anthranilate naturally occurs in various fruits, including grapes and citrus fruits, and is also found in certain flowers like orange blossoms.
+It can be formed through enzymatic processes in plants or synthesized via esterification of anthranilic acid with methanol.
+Its presence in natural sources qualifies it for use in products labeled as containing "natural flavors" or "natural fragrances."

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs